marthamutsvandiani/simple_shell/README.md

-This project is building a simple shell
+This is a simple shell